Bozhidar Kraev: Wellington Phoenix

 Kraev playing for the Wellington Phoenix in 2024.

 On 22 July 2022 the Wellington Phoenix confirmed they had signed Kraev on a two-year deal.
 Kraev made his Phoenix debut on 3 August, scoring in a 4–0 win over Devonport City Strikers in the Australia Cup.

 Western Sydney Wanderers

 On 16 July 2024, Kraev signed a two-year deal with the Western Sydney Wanderers.

+Lee Man

+On 11 July 2026, Kraev joined Hong Kong Premier League club Lee Man.

 International career

-In March 2016, Kraev was in the starting lineup of Bulgaria U19 for the 0-1 defeats from Belgium U19 and Croatia U19.
+In March 2016, Kraev was in the starting lineup of Bulgaria U19 for the 0–1 defeats from Belgium U19 and Croatia U19.
 On 13 May 2016 he was included in the Bulgaria U21 squad for the 2016 Toulon Tournament.

 In November 2016, Kraev received his first call-up to the senior Bulgaria squad for a 2018 FIFA World Cup qualifying match against Belarus.
 He remained on the bench for the game.
 On 25 March 2017, Kraev made his complete debut for the team coming on as a substitute during the 2–0 home win over Netherlands for the 2018 FIFA World Cup qualification.

 On 6 September 2018, he scored 2 goals against Slovenia in the UEFA Nations' League, helping his country to 3 points.